Jacob Stallings Player Props: Marlins vs. Rockies

 - Stallings is hitting .127 with three doubles and six walks.

-- Stallings has a hit in nine of 24 games played this season (37.5%), but zero multi-hit games.
+- Stallings has gotten a hit in nine of 24 games this season, but he has zero multi-hit games.

-- In 24 games played this season, he has not hit a home run.
+- He has not gone deep in his 24 games this year.

 - Stallings has driven in a run in four games this season (16.7%), including one multiple-RBI game.

-- He has scored in four games this year (16.7%), but has had no multi-run games.
+- He has scored a run in four of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.